Wayne113/FYP/README.md

 # fyp_yolo

-Computer Science final year project created using YOLO model in Flutter app.
+Computer Science final year project created using YOLO model in Flutter app - Real-time detection for tomatoes ripeness.

 ## Getting Started

-The large file (200 MB) can be downloaded here:
+1. Trained model can be downloaded here:
 👉 [Download from Google Drive](https://drive.google.com/yourlink)

+2. Move the model file to **assets** folder.
+3. Run your IDE compiler to install and launch in your devices.